 - 1. In the Origin you created set the Override host field in the Advanced options to <bucket>.s3.<region>.backblazeb2.com (e.g., testing.s3.uswest-000.backblazeb2.com) - 2.
 Create a VCL Snippet.
 When you create the snippet, select within subroutine to specify its placement and choose miss as the subroutine type.
 Then, populate the VCL field with the following code.
-Be sure to change specific values as noted to ones relevant to your own B2 bucket in this case var.b2Bucket would be <a href="mailto:"testing" and var.b2Region would be <a href="mailto:"uswest-000".
+Be sure to change specific values as noted to ones relevant to your own B2 bucket in this case var.b2Bucket would be "testing" and var.b2Region would be "uswest-000".